 There are also other important factors to consider when buying headphones such as comfort, portability, design, and how easy it is to find replacement parts.

 In this guide, we’re going to highlight some of the important features to look out for when buying drumming headphones and explain some of the jargon surrounding them.
+Ultimately it is going to be a balance with the options out there, the environment you are going to be using them in and the price range you are willing to spend.

 If your question isn’t answered here check out the FAQ below for a little more information answering common questions about drumming.